 Solider: Sir, I didn’t mean to.
 I just have to.

-Metal detectors & Israeli security forces in the middle of town, dividing the city in two.
-Documents were required to be checked and each person as subject to search and question.
-Again one way security & mind you Hebron is in the middle of Palestine.
+Metal detectors & Israeli security forces are in the middle of town, dividing the city in two.
+Documents are required and checked and each person as subject to search and questioning.
+Again it’s a one way security situation.
+And mind you Hebron is deep in the middle of Palestine, far from the Israel boarder.

 Not only is the city divided in two, but the Settlements are now built in the middle of the city, local Palestinians have had to build protective mesh coverings over their shops as Israelis through stones and garbage on the locals below.